 Part A-25% weightage

 Part B-75% weightage

-IIT Guwahati M.des Admission 2020 - Indian Institute of Technology, Guwahati will conduct IIT Guw...
+IIT Delhi M.Des Admission 2020 - Indian Institute of Technology (IIT), Delhi will conduct the ent...

 CEED is common Entrance exam for design and is conducted for getting admission in IITs and IISc for their designing courses whereas UCEED is an undergraduate course conducted to get admission in UG B.design for IIT like Bangalore, and IIITD and various other private colleges also accept the scores for the admissions.

 Your CEED brochure has been successfully mailed to your registered email id .

 Question lacks the basic details making it difficult to answer